Ottawa 67's aim to set OHL record with 14th straight playoff win | CBC News

 Memorial Cup spot on the line

-With Thursday's win, the 67's are now only three victories away from their first Memorial Cup berth since 2005.
+With Saturday's win, the 67's are now only two victories away from their first Memorial Cup berth since 2005.

 That year, the 67's finished with a win and two losses.
 The club has won the cup twice, however, first in 1984 and again in 1999.